 My student is afraid to breathe when swimming.
 She has controlled breathing and can stay in the water.
-Unfortunately, she is afraid to breathe on the water.
+Unfortunately, she is afraid to breathe in the water.
 What can I do?

-It is very common for students to be afraid of breathing on the water, especially young children.
-Breathing in or on the water is an unnatural act and therefore can cause some anxiety.
+It is very common for students to be afraid of breathing in the water, especially young children.
+Breathing in or on the water is unnatural and, therefore, can cause some anxiety.

-By ‘breathe on the water’ I presume you mean exhaling or blowing out on the water surface?
+By ‘breathe on the water’, I presume you mean exhaling or blowing out on the water's surface?
 There are a few possible reasons for your students’ fear of breathing on the water.
-The simple act of blowing bubbles causes light splashing on the face and under the nose and if her face is out of the water then this splashing could be into the eyes too.
-Also the breathing action on the water can cause the tickling sensation under the nose which causes a feeling of water going up the nose, even though it is not.
+The simple act of blowing bubbles causes light splashing on the face and under the nose, and if her face is out of the water, then this splashing could be into the eyes too.
+Also, the breathing action on the water can cause a tickling sensation under the nose which causes a feeling of water going up the nose, even though it is not.

 You can get her used to light splashing in the face by playing a simple ball game, throwing and catching the ball.
-Allow the ball to land just in front of her and the game itself will be a distraction from the fact that she is getting splashed.
+Allow the ball to land just in front of her, and the game will be a distraction from the fact that she is getting splashed.

-Next you can place a floating object in front of her, such as a toy duck or coloured ball and encourage her to blow them along as she approaches them.
-Once again the toys will act as a slight distraction will hopefully give her an incentive to breathe out on the water.
+Next, you can place a floating object in front of her, such as a toy duck or coloured ball and encourage her to blow them along as she approaches them.
+Once again, the toys will act as a slight distraction and will hopefully give her the incentive to breathe out on the water.

-The main aim is to take the learning out of it and make it into a game or something fun then she will feel more comfortable about breathing on the water will eventually think nothing of it.
+The main aim is to take the learning out of it and make it into a game or something fun; then, she will feel more comfortable about breathing on the water and will eventually think nothing of it.